szopqa/google-calendar-events-duration/README.md

 1 ) run
     $ npm i

-2 ) create config.js file, with own own download url, and file name ( see config.example.js )
+2 ) create config.js file, with own download url, and file name ( see config.example.js )

 3 ) Search for duration for chosen event in specified range

     a) Edit input.js file, and run :